Clam, Razor, clams

 Criterion score: 0.25 info

-Hand gathering is a very low impact method on both the bycatch and habitat.
+Hand gathering is a very low impact method with regard to bycatch and habitat.
 The fishing method is very selective.
-Birds (including the eider duck and scoters) are the main predators of adult razor clams and crustacea and fish predate upon razor clam larvae.
+Birds (including the eider duck and scoters) are the main predators of adult razor clams and crustaceans and fish predate upon razor clam larvae.
 Since it is unknown if the amount of razor clams removed is at a sustainable level, the impact of the unreported fishery on the ecosystem is unknown.
-Additionally, the process of hand-gathering, when razor clams are collected by divers, can pose a risk to the seabed as it can increase local salinity levels.
-Though it is generally considered as an environmentally friendly method.
+Additionally, the process of hand-gathering, when razor clams are flush out by pouring salt into the burrow, can pose a risk to the seabed as it can increase local salinity levels.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Abalone